 Anolon Nouvelle Copper skillets are well built, has excellent heating, and isn't too expensive.

 Some people want one nonstick pan just for eggs.
-If you must, then we recommend Anolon Nouvelle Copper, which is very high quality for a middle-of-the-road price (about $60 for an 8-inch/10-inch set).
+If you must have one, then we recommend Anolon Nouvelle Copper, which is impressively high quality for a middle-of-the-road price (about $60 for an 8-inch/10-inch set).
 But the best option is to learn to cook on safer, more environmentally friendly cookware like cast iron or clad stainless steel.

 Green Pan Lima skillet.

-Ceramic nonstick doesn't last very long and may have health issues we don't yet know about (just like PTFE was considered perfectly safe for about 50 years), but Green Pan is decent quality without being too expensive (or trendy).
-The Green Pan Lima line is quite affordable and has stainless handles and is thick enough to heat evenly.
-It's currently about $35 for the 10-inch skillet (but prices can be subject to change).
+Ceramic nonstick doesn't last very long and may have health issues we don't yet know about (just like PTFE was considered perfectly safe for about 50 years), but Green Pan is decent quality without being too expensive (or too trendy).
+The Green Pan Lima line is affordable, has stainless steel handles, and is thick enough to heat evenly.
+It's currently about $35 for the 10-inch skillet (but prices are subject to change).

 Electric Knife Sharpeners